Basic Poetic Techniques

 Taste, touch, sight, smell, and hearing.

-Your five senses help you take in information from the world around you.
+Your five basic senses help you take in information from the world around you.
 These senses are also a powerful tool to use when you're writing.
 They help convey a message to readers by providing a strong image in their heads.

 5 Senses Taste, touch, sight, smell, and hearing